In This Article:

 - Snow left on a vehicle that flies off and hits another vehicle

 The Pennsylvania Department of Transportation (PennDOT) recommends that if you hear about bad winter weather coming your way, you should avoid any unnecessary travel.
 That alone helps PennDOT, counties, and municipalities clear roadways and make them safer and passable for you.
-If you believe that it’s necessary for you to travel from your home to someplace else, take some of the following advice into consideration:
+Here’s how you can take some of the following advice into consideration if you believe that it’s necessary for you to travel from your home to someplace else:

 - Slow down and leave a proper interval between you and the vehicle ahead of you, given weather and traffic conditions on the roadway